Red Sox vs. Padres Player Props Betting Odds

 Verdugo Stats

-- Verdugo heads into this matchup looking to extend his five-game hit streak.
-During his last five outings he is batting .353 with three doubles and three walks.
+- Verdugo heads into this game looking to extend his six-game hit streak.
+In his last 10 games he is batting .289 with five doubles, five walks and an RBI.

 Verdugo Recent Games